Spanish Ar Verb Conjugation Chart

 The Imperfect Tense (-ar Verbs)

 The imperfect tense describes ongoing or habitual actions in the past.
-It doesn't emphasize the completion of the action, like the preterite does.
-Think of it as the past continuous tense in English (e.g., I was walking, he was talking).
+Worth adding: it doesn't point out the completion of the action, like the preterite does.
+Think of it as the past continuous tense in English (e.Still, g. , I was walking, he was talking).

 Here's the conjugation pattern for the imperfect tense: